Tilting Uranus: Collisions versus Spin--Orbit Resonance: Abstract

 \section{Abstract}

-In this paper we investigate whether Uranus's 98\textdegree~obliquity was a byproduct of a secular spin-orbit resonance assuming that the planet originated closer to the Sun.
+In this paper, we investigate whether Uranus's 98\textdegree~obliquity was a by-product of a secular spin-orbit resonance assuming that the planet originated closer to the Sun.
 In this position, Uranus's spin precession frequency is fast enough to resonate with another planet located beyond Saturn.
-Using numerical integration, we show that resonance capture is possible in a variety of past solar system configurations, but that the timescale required to tilt the planet to 90\textdegree~is of the order $\sim 10^{8}$ years; a timespan that is uncomfortably long.
-A resonance kick could tilt the planet to a significant 40\textdegree~in $\sim 10^{7}$ years if conditions were ideal.
+Using numerical integration, we show that resonance capture is possible in a variety of past solar system configurations, but that the timescale required to tilt the planet to 90\textdegree~is of the order $\sim\!10^{8}$ yr---a timespan that is uncomfortably long.
+A resonance kick could tilt the planet to a significant 40\textdegree~in $\sim\!10^{7}$ yr only if conditions were ideal.
 We also revisit the collisional hypothesis for the origin of Uranus's large obliquity.
 We consider multiple impacts with a new collisional code that builds up a planet by summing the angular momentum imparted from impactors.
-Since gas accretion imparts an unknown but likely large part of the planet's spin angular momentum, we compare different collisional models for tilted, untilted, spinning, and non-spinning planets.
-We find that two collisions totaling to $1\,M_{\oplus}$ is sufficient to explain the planet's current spin state.
-Finally, we investigate hybrid models and show that resonances must produce a tilt of $\sim$40\textdegree~for any noticeable improvements to the collision model.
+Because gas accretion imparts an unknown but likely large part of the planet's spin angular momentum, we compare different collisional models for tilted, untilted, spinning, and nonspinning planets.
+We find that a 1 $M_{\oplus}$ strike is sufficient to explain the planet's current spin state, but that two $0.5\,M_{\oplus}$ collisions produce better likelihoods.
+Finally, we investigate hybrid models and show that resonances must produce a tilt of at least $\sim\!40$\textdegree~for any noticeable improvements to the collision model.
+Because it is difficult for spin-orbit resonances to drive Uranus's obliquity to 98\textdegree~even under these ideal conditions, giant impacts seem inescapable.